jerry856-ops/wrapped2025/README.md

-# wrapped2025
-📊 ChatGPT Wrapped 2025 — Documentation
+📊 ChatGPT Wrapped 2025

-What this project is
+Spotify Wrapped… but for ChatGPT users.

-This is a Spotify Wrapped–style interactive website that visualizes a person’s ChatGPT usage for a year.
+This project is a full-screen, interactive, Spotify-Wrapped–style website that visualizes a person’s ChatGPT usage over a year using fake-but-believable data.

+No real ChatGPT data is accessed.
+This is about vibes, eras, chaos, and big numbers.

+✨ What this is

-It turns chat behavior into:
+ChatGPT Wrapped 2025 turns estimated chat behavior into:

-big stats
+Big animated stats

-“eras” and phases
+“Eras” that describe phases of the year

-habits & quirks
+Habits & quirks

-unhinged fun facts
+Unhinged but believable facts

-a dramatic Spotify-style outro
+A dramatic Spotify-style outro

-All data is fake or user-provided (no real ChatGPT data access) but designed to feel believable and accurate.

-The site runs fully in the browser using:

-HTML

-CSS

-Vanilla JavaScript
-No frameworks.
-Works offline.
-Deployable on GitHub Pages.
+Everything is driven by one config file.

-🧠 How it works (high-level)
+🧠 How it works (high level)
-1. config.json = the brain
+1️⃣ config.json = the brain

-Everything shown on the site comes from one file:
+All content comes from one file:

 config.json

-Change the values → the visuals, text, stats, and vibe all update automatically.
+Change values → the site updates automatically.

-No code edits needed.

-2. Slides system (Spotify-style)

-The site is split into full-screen slides
+No JavaScript editing required.

+2️⃣ Slide system (Spotify Wrapped style)

+Full-screen vertical slides

-Only one slide is visible at a time
+One slide visible at a time

-Scroll / swipe / dots = move between slides
+Scroll, swipe, keyboard, or navigation dots

-Slides “lock” like real Spotify Wrapped
+Slides “lock” in place like real Spotify Wrapped

 Each slide has:

-a theme color

-text content

-animated SVG decorations

-stats or lists generated from config.json

-3. Stats & counters

-Numbers (messages, days, streaks, brainrot):

-start at 0

-animate upward when the slide becomes visible

-are driven directly by values in config.json.stats

-This gives that “big number reveal” effect.

-4. Eras, habits, unhinged facts

-Lists are built dynamically from arrays:

-eras[]

-unhingedFacts[]

-This lets people tell a story of their year, not just dump numbers.

-5. SVG visuals

-SVGs are reused across slides:

-resized

-rotated

-faded

-layered behind text

-This keeps performance high while still looking animated and chaotic.

-6. Fake-but-believable data

-Because real ChatGPT usage data isn’t accessible:

-stats are estimates

-labeled and implied as fun / unofficial

-meant for vibes, not analytics

-This is intentional.

-📁 Folder structure (required)
+A theme color

+Text content

+Animated SVG decorations

+Stats or lists generated from config.json

+3️⃣ Stats & animated counters

+Stats such as:

+total messages

+active days

+longest streak

+brain-rot index

+Animate from 0 → final value when the slide becomes visible, creating that classic “reveal” effect.

+All values come from:

+config.json.stats

+4️⃣ Eras, habits & unhinged facts

+Story-driven sections powered by arrays:

+eras[] → phases of the year

+unhingedFacts[] → funny, chaotic highlights

+This turns raw numbers into an actual narrative instead of boring analytics.

+5️⃣ SVG visuals

+SVGs are:

+reused across slides

+resized, rotated, faded

+layered behind text but above the background

+This keeps performance high while still looking animated and Spotify-coded.

+6️⃣ Fake-but-believable data (important)

+Because real ChatGPT usage data is not accessible:

+all stats are estimates

+intentionally realistic

+meant for fun, not analytics

+This is a design choice, not a limitation.

+📁 Required folder structure

+Your repository must look like this:

 /
 ├─ index.html
 ├─ style.css